 Now, don't get Paleo confused with grain free.
 There are many grain free cereals popping up.
 However, most of them contain legumes/beans so they aren't technically Paleo.
 That doesn't mean they aren't healthier, but they do not fit the true definition of "Paleo".

 FINALLY, a Paleo cereal has launched!
 Lovebird Cereal is completely grain free, dairy free, refined sugar free AND legume free!
 Not only that, but it tastes amazing.
+This is literally the best Paleo cereal to buy!

-They come in three flavors: unsweetened, cinnamon and honey.
+It comes in three flavors: unsweetened, cinnamon and honey.
 All are delicious, but the honey is my favorite (and what was used in this recipe).

 This grain free cereal is made with: cassava flour, collagen, coconut flour, coconut oil, sweet potato flour and sea salt.
 The cinnamon and honey flavors have a few extra ingredients.
 But, as you can see, the recipe list is top notch!

 One thing to note: this cereal IS expensive.
-This is a small, new company that's just starting out and providing high quality products at the best price that they can.
+This is a small, new company that's just starting out and providing high quality products (all organic ingredients) at the best price that they can.
 Do I think it's worth the cost?
 Absolutely!
 And 20% of their profits are being donated to fight pediatric cancer.
 You can learn more here.

 That being said, I understand that some people cannot afford to buy Paleo cereal.
-I have a discount code available: bakeitpaleo, which will take 10% off your purchase.
+I have a Lovebird cereal discount code available: bakeitpaleo, which will take 10% off your purchase.
 But, any type of cereal will work as a substitute for this recipe.

 Ingredients in Chocolate Covered Cereal Bars